-Component Function Dom0 weaken dom0 privileges, it has no permission to create/start and stop/destroy any domain in SMG. dom0 still keeps such permissions to do with all domains in service domains and SMD, and manages resources, including scheduling time-slices, I/O quotas, etc. It is composed of management domain (MD) and event and log management do- main (ELMD).
+Component Function Dom0 weaken dom0 privileges, it has no permission to create/start and stop/destroy any domain in SMG. dom0 still keeps such permissions to do with all domains in service domains and SMD, and manages resources, including scheduling time-slices, I/O quotas, etc. SMD It is composed of management domain (MD) and event and log management domain (ELMD).
 ELMD stores and manages events and logs from SMG, and provides the unified query for security managers.
-MD is responsible for three main func- tions: • create/destroy any domain in SMG. • collect state information (a.g. load SMD contect state mormation (e.g., foad, failure) from every group in SMG and receive forwarding information (e.g., traffic) from vSwich. generate and update forwarding rules in vSwtich according to security inspection chains (SIC) §(2.2), security groups topology, virtual middle-box load and failure.
-SMG It is comprised of various security meta- groups (e.g., WAF group, IDS group, AV group).
+MD is responsible for three main functions: • create/destroy any domain in SMG. • collect state information (e.g., load, failure) from every group in SMG and receive forwarding information (e.g., traffic) from vSwich. • generate and update forwarding rules in vSwtich according to security inspection chains (SIC) §(2.2), security groups topology, virtual middle-box load and failure.
+SMG It is comprised of various security metagroups (e.g., WAF group, IDS group, AV group).
 Every group includes one or more of virtual middleboxes of the same type (To simplify, we also call these virtual middleboxes security domains).
-Note that each virtual middlebox is installed in a standalone VM.
-Security domains are responsible for traffic security inspection and filtering. provide fault tolerant for the failed security domains by the improved Hot Standby (HS).
-Service Domains It hosts various types of Internet-based cloud users' services (e.g., FTP server, Web server). vSwtich It is responsible for receiving forwarding rules from MD, and forwarding external and internal traffic through security do- mains to be filtered and inspected.
+Note that each virtual middlebox is installed in a standalone VM. • Security domains are responsible for traffic security inspection and filtering. • provide fault tolerant for the failed security domains by the improved Hot Standby (HS).
+Service Domains It hosts various types of Internet-based cloud users' services (e.g., FTP server, Web server). vSwtich It is responsible for receiving forwarding rules from MD, and forwarding external and internal traffic through security domains to be filtered and inspected.